JamesAmato/cmb-ml/README.md

 - PyILC
 - Analysis

-Polarization
+## General

+Polarization:
   - Decide if CMB simulation maps should be saved with only a single field.
     - Later comparisons would assume the same fields when comparing maps, instead of checking for each

+Other:
+  - Parallel Base Executor?

 ## Documentation